 Insomnia, detox, digestive disorders (diarrhea/constipation/IBS etc), anxiety, menopausal symptoms, PMS, general malaise, PTSD, chronic pains and fatigue are others issues that I’ve seen helped, if not resolved, with acupuncture.

-Many times people don’t have a diagnosis or a diagnosable condition in western terms.
+Many times people don’t have a diagnosis or even a diagnosable condition in western terms.
 They just know that they remember feeling differently, feeling better.
 They wish they didn’t fly off the handle so easy or feel like they’re choking but nothing is there.
 Traditional Chinese Medicine (TCM) describes many patterns of imbalance that can help us understand how to keep ourselves feeling healthy.
 We can conclude that too much heat in the liver could lead to that inappropriate rage, or that ‘plum pit qi’ or qi stagnation is the diagnosis for that choking feeling.
 From there comes the acupuncture point prescription to cool the liver and transform and move that stuck qi.
+If your energy is feeling low or you’re not as restored by sleep as you should be or your digestion has been ‘off’, consider coming in for a few sessions to see what acupuncture can do for you.

 Chinese Medicine is an amazing 5000 year old system for balancing the body and spirit.
 Observed through trial and error for centuries…technology is just a little behind in trying to figure out how to map and measure what can’t be seen.
 They are getting there and the proof is exciting to read about but the real proof is in the experience.
 I think I can honestly say, no one has not felt at least a little better after an ‘acu-nap’!